MLeidel/CodeScriber/CSdoc.md

 **Notes:** Non URL Run# items are implemented with a simple os.system() method.
 Make sure your executable is in your system path or supply it with a fullpath.
 A URL is opened in your system's default browser.

+The font family is set in the cs.css file under #editor.

 ---